-Manuscripts in review (available upon request)
+Manuscripts in revision (available upon request)

 Van Allen, B, N.T.
 Jones, K Carscadden, B Gilbert and RM Germain.
 Maternal effects and the outcome of interspecific competition.